Drive Electric Utah

 Statewide Branded EV Programs

 Create strong statewide branded EV programs, each guided by a committee of EV stakeholders and encompassing locally based chapters.
 These programs will attract support and resources, coordinate action across all other priority areas, and increase positive exposure.

 Utility and Regulator Engagement

 Educate state utility regulators, plus investor-owned, municipal, and cooperative utilities in 14 states.
 Base education on evolving best EV practices for utilities and the benefits of transportation electrification for all stakeholders, including non-EV owning utility customers.
 Conduct seminars, forums, Ride and Drives and other convenings for utilities, regulators and stakeholders in the sector.

 Directly educate at least 14,000 consumers (average of 1,000+ per state) through direct participation in EV Ride-and-Drives (R&Ds) and other tactics.
 Develop and support local EV chapters (at least two per state) to coordinate R&Ds based on specific event models.
 Gather and analyze participant surveys.

 Dealer Engagement – Develop Preferred Dealer Programs

-Develop “preferred” EV dealer programs in 14 states, then secure forty or more preferred dealers total, with at least two per state.
+Develop preferred EV dealer programs in 14 states, securing forty or more preferred dealers, with at least two per state.
 Build web-based platforms to help channel interested EV purchasers to preferred dealers.
 Partner with “low touch” Internet- based retailers that sell EVs, especially in portions of states still underserved by supportive dealers.

 EV Charging Infrastructure Planning